PandiaJason/amphitude/README.md

 ## 🐳 Docker Support

-For testing Linux compatibility or simulating network scenarios on macOS, you can run Amphitude inside a Docker container.
+For testing Linux compatibility or simulating network scenarios on macOS, you can run amphitude inside a Docker container.

 **Prerequisites**:
 *   Docker Desktop